 Murder and homicide by vehicle are two distinct but related charges in Pennsylvania that could, hypothetically, apply in a distracted driving case.
 When a person unlawfully kills someone with malice aforethought—i.e. the intention to kill or harm—or demonstrates extreme and reckless disregard for life, he or she may be committing murder.
 When a person unlawfully kills another person due to recklessness or gross negligence while driving and, at the same time, does not meet the criteria for murder, he or she may be committing homicide by vehicle, instead.

 Lacking malice aforethought or extreme recklessness and disregard for life, i.e. the criteria for murder, most cases of death due to distracted driving would be classified as homicide by vehicle—not murder.

-Can Texting While Driving Lead To A Homicide By Vehicle Charge?
+Can Texting While Driving Lead To A Homicide By Vehicle Charge in PA?

 Texting while driving can lead to a homicide charge in cases where a person is found to have caused the death of another person through recklessness or gross negligence while operating a motor vehicle.
 The charge of homicide by vehicle is classified as a third-degree felony and can have a large and lasting impact on a distracted driver’s life.
 It is punishable by up to:

 - $15,000 in fines

 - 3 years license suspension

 Additionally, a person convicted of homicide by vehicle could be sentenced to an additional term of up to 5 years incarceration if her offense occurred in an active work zone or if she violated her duty as a driver in an emergency response area.